Program and Degree Options

-ATEP students participate in clinical rotations to gain hands-on experience by working in high schools, clinics, orthopedic offices, and general medical practices.
+ATP students participate in clinical rotations to gain hands-on experience by working in high schools, clinics, orthopedic offices, and general medical practices.
 Students are required to accumulate a minimum of 950 hours of supervised clinical experience with the North Central College intercollegiate athletic program or an affiliated site.
 These hours include the clinical experience course sequence and the required internship.
 See Clinical Education Guidelines for details.

 For additional information, please contact: